sminez/penrose/README.md

 ### tl;dr - getting started

-The docs for penrose are written using mdBook and published to GitHub Pages [here](https://sminez.github.io/penrose).
-They cover some more general concepts about how to get up and running as opposed to the crate docs on docs.rs which are more aimed at covering the APIs themselves.
+The docs for penrose are written using mdBook and published to GitHub Pages [here][0].
+They cover some more general concepts about how to get up and running as opposed to the [crate docs][1] on docs.rs which are more aimed at covering the APIs themselves.

+> The current development version of the docs can be found [here][2].

+If you want to have a look at how it all comes together then the [examples][3] directory of this repo has several different starting points for you to begin with and my personal set up can be found [here][4].
+(You almost certainly _don't_ want to use my set up in full but it should serve as a good reference for what a real use case looks like!)

 <br>